Quantitative Methodology

 - VSME B12 — Presence of code of ethics, anti-corruption, and anti-harassment policies.

 These disclosures are optional — but populating them strengthens the ESG Passport's usefulness for supply-chain due diligence requests under EU CSDDD, German LkSG, India BRSR, and similar frameworks.
+Consultants filling Passports on behalf of SME clients see the same fields — the methodology is identical regardless of who completes the wizard.

 6. Standards mapping